Body Double: Artifice and illusion

 De Palma said the film deals with themes previously explored in his other films: "visualistic storytelling, a kind of obsessional voyeuristic activity, a sense of humor about the world we live in, manipulators manipulating manipulators".
 The theme of artifice is demonstrated through Body Doubles Hollywood setting—a location itself understood to be in the business of "make-believe"—characters, and plot.
-The title refers to the filmmaking term for a person who substitutes for another actor in scenes where the face is not shown, but it also acquires a second literal meaning in the film as the audience, along with Jake, is presented with situations intended to deceive.
+The title refers to the filmmaking term for a person who substitutes for another actor in scenes where the face is not shown, but it also acquires a second literal meaning in the film as the audience, along with Jake Scully (Craig Wasson), is presented with situations intended to deceive.
 The theme is also exhibited in multiple plot lines throughout, such as Jake's belief that it is Gloria he is spying on, Jake disguising himself in order to infiltrate the pornographic film shoot, and the reveal of the killer's identity.

 Numerous scenes call attention to their own artificiality and the film's construction, from the opening scene of a desert where the camera then pulls away to reveal the desert is in fact a painted backdrop on the set of a B movie.
 Critics noted that with this scene, "De Palma puts us on edge from the start...repeatedly revealing in the first few minutes that what we're seeing isn't real — it's all a calculated illusion intended to trick us."

 Jake goes undercover on the set of Holly Does Hollywood in a film within a film sequence.
 In the scene, Frankie Goes to Hollywood performs the song "Relax".

 De Palma also makes use of rear projection techniques to emphasize artificialness.
 Rear projection is used in scenes where Jake drives around Los Angeles following Gloria.
 The scene of Jake's kiss with Gloria in front of the tunnel uses rear projection and functions as a direct reference to Alfred Hitchcock's Vertigo with its 360-degree camera shot.